In

 that gave us this view.

-architect and builder, Maurice de Jong, and discussed the
+builder, Maurice de Jong, and discussed the particulars of

-resort, which he was also managing at the time.
-Satisfied
+was also managing at the time.
+Satisfied with what we

-with what we heard, we toured the site and saw the first
+heard, we toured the site and saw the first rudimentary

-rudimentary outline of the townhouse that was to become
+outline of the townhouse that was to become ours.

-ours.
-The photo to the left shows the arched entryway to A

-bloc, with the empty pool visible in the right hand

-corner.
-Our unit is located directly behind the only palm

-tree on any of the decks, so we get additional shade!
 The

+photo to the left shows the arched entryway to A bloc,

+with the empty pool visible in the right hand corner.
+Our

+unit is located directly behind the only palm tree on any

+of the decks, so we get additional shade!
+The photo to the

-photo to the right shows the back half of the bloc,
+right shows the back half of the bloc, including a larger

-including a larger view of the pool and a view of the
+view of the pool and a view of the coconut grove that

 We purchased the unit